Gwen Stefani And Blake Shelton Are ‘Happy’ And ‘In Love’ Contrary To Split Rumors — Getting Engaged Soon?

 — Justjames (@justjames_JJ) April 18, 2017

-While Gwen and Blake’s relationship remains stronger than ever, the pair are not rushing to into engagement or marriage soon, as reported by Hollywood Life, since they are still enjoying the current phase of their relationship.
+While Gwen and Blake’s relationship remains stronger than ever, the pair is not rushing into engagement or marriage soon, as reported by Hollywood Life, since they are still enjoying the current phase of their relationship.

 “And an engagement or wedding will not change that, so they aren’t rushing into any of that,” the source told the gossip site.
 “So a real honeymoon isn’t on the horizon anytime soon.”